MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ![Use klist to show us Kerberos tickets in our current cmd.exe process](media/playbook-lateral-klist.png)

 You can see that, for this particular process, we have RonHD's TGT in memory.
-We successfully performed an Overpass-the-Hash attack.
+We successfully performed an Overpass-the-Hash attack in our lab.
 We converted the NTLM hash that was compromised earlier and used it to obtain a Kerberos TGT.
 That Kerberos TGT was then used to gain access to another network resource, in this case, AdminPC.

 ### Overpass-the-Hash Detected in Azure ATP